mitkox/AzureTerraformWorkshop/challenges/08-security/readme.md

 This lab you will create an Azure Key Vault, create a ransom password and store it as a secret.
 In a second step you will create a VM that is referencing this password.

-## Part 1 - Store Secret in Azure Key Vault
+## Store Secret in Azure Key Vault

 In order to create the secret in a secure manner, you will be introduced to the concept of using multiple Terraform providers in a single configuration.
 You will add the following providers to our configuration:
  - [Random Provider](https://www.terraform.io/docs/providers/random/index.html)